Starfall63/Stylify/README.md

 # Stylify
-AI clothes trying on built at Bath Hack 2024
+Winner for best use of AI at Bath Hack 2024: https://devpost.com/software/stylelify

+Uses AI to try on clothes onto a generated model with body size or image of yourself

 You must be running stable-diffusion-webgui in the background for this to work